Home

 Manyane offers restaurant facilities that can do both A La Carte and buffet meals daily and a regular Sunday lunch buffet.

-Kwa Maritane has a lovely restaurant that looks onto the park and has an eating area under thatch overlooking the swimming pool with lovely palm trees all around the pool.
-The food and service were good.
+Kwa Maritane has a lovely restaurant that looks onto the park and has an eating area under thatch overlooking the swimming pool with palm trees all around the pool.
+The food and service were excellent.
 They have a breakfast and evening buffets or you can choose an a la carte lunch.

 Summary